thinkphp/sentiment-analyser/README.md

 # Sentiment Analyzer

-A full-stack web application that performs sentiment analysis on text input, providing detailed sentiment metrics and visualizations.
-The application uses Flask for the backend API and Next.js for the frontend interface.
+A full-stack web application that analyzes the sentiment of user-provided text, delivering insightful sentiment metrics and visualizations.
+The app utilizes Flask for building the backend API and Next.js for a responsive and dynamic frontend interface.
+It processes input text, classifies sentiments into positive, negative, or neutral categories, and generates visual representations of the sentiment data to help users easily interpret the results.
+This project combines modern technologies to create an intuitive and powerful tool for text sentiment analysis.

 ## Features